-All legal matters incident to the authorization and issuance of the Bonds are subject to the approval of Bass, Berry & Sims PLC, Nashville, Tennessee, Bond Counsel, whose approving opinion in substantially the form attached hereto as Appendix C will be delivered with the Bonds.
-Other than the descriptions of legal documents and Bond Counsel's legal opinion set forth herein under the captions "THE BONDS" (other than the information relating to DTC and its book-entry system), "SECURITY AND SOURCE OF PAYMENT" (excluding financial and statistical data as to which no opinion is expressed), "TAX MATTERS," and APPENDIX C - FORM OF OPINION OF BOND COUNSEL, which have been reviewed by Bond Counsel, Bond Counsel has not undertaken any responsibility for any of the information contained in this Official Statement.
+All legal matters incident to the authorization and issuance of the Series 2015 Bonds are subject to the approval of Bass, Berry & Sims PLC, Nashville, Tennessee, Bond Counsel, whose approving opinions in substantially the forms attached hereto as Appendix C will be delivered with the Series 2015 Bonds.
+Other than the descriptions of legal documents and Bond Counsel's legal opinions set forth herein under the captions "THE SERIES 2015 BONDS" (other than the information relating to DTC and its book-entry system), "SECURITY AND SOURCE OF PAYMENT" (excluding financial and statistical data as to which no opinion is expressed), "TAX MATTERS," and APPENDIX C - FORMS OF OPINIONS OF BOND COUNSEL, which have been reviewed by Bond Counsel, Bond Counsel has not undertaken any responsibility for any of the information contained in this Official Statement.
 Certain legal matters with respect to the Metropolitan Government will be passed upon by its Director of Law.
+Certain legal matters will be passed upon for the Underwriters by their counsel, Charles E. Carpenter, A Professional Corporation, Nashville, Tennessee.

-The various legal opinions to be delivered concurrently with the delivery of the Bonds express the professional judgment of the attorneys rendering the opinion as to the legal issues explicitly addressed therein.
+The various legal opinions to be delivered concurrently with the delivery of the Series 2015 Bonds express the professional judgment of the attorneys rendering the opinion as to the legal issues explicitly addressed therein.
 In rendering a legal opinion, the attorney does not become an insurer or guarantor of that expression of professional judgment, of the transaction opined upon, or of the future performance of the parties to the transaction, nor does the rendering of an opinion guarantee the outcome of any legal dispute that may arise from the transaction.